aasiskndl/commit/README.md

-# commit is this repo name
+# Here it is like a daily memo what i have learnt